Roddy Piper: Georgia and Mid-Atlantic (1980–1983)

 In the early 1980s, Piper ventured to the Mid-Atlantic territory where he beat Jack Brisco for the Mid-Atlantic title.
 He also defeated Ric Flair for the US belt which turned into a feud.
 From 1981 to 1982, Piper served as a commentator on Georgia Championship Wrestling (GCW) and feuded with the likes of Bob Armstrong, Dick Slater, and Tommy Rich.
 During the summer of 1982, Piper became a fan favorite after knocking out Don Muraco and Ole Anderson to save broadcast partner Gordon Solie from Muraco, who had grown angry at Solie questioning his tactics.
 In Wrestling to Rasslin, Gerald W. Morton and George M. O'Brien described the transformation: "the drama finally played itself out on television when one of his [Piper's] hired assassins, Don Muraco, suddenly attacked the commentator Gordon Solie.
 Seeing Solie hurt, Piper unleashed his Scottish fury on Muraco.
 In the week that followed, like Achilles avenging Patroklas, he slaughtered villain after villain....
 In the arenas fans chanted his name throughout his matches."

 In 1982, Piper was fired because of showing up late for a match.
 He went to Puerto Rico for a month and was booked by Jim Barnett shortly thereafter.
 Piper returned to the Georgia area in the summer of 1983 to aid Tommy Rich during his rivalry with Buzz Sawyer.
 Eventually, Piper moved back to Jim Crockett Promotions.
 As a fan favorite, Piper feuded with Sgt.
 Slaughter, Ric Flair, and Greg Valentine.
 Piper's feud with Valentine culminated in a dog collar match at the first Starrcade.
-Valentine broke Piper's left eardrum during the match with the collar's chain, causing Piper to permanently lose 50–75% percent of his hearing.
+Valentine broke Piper's left eardrum during the match, causing Piper to permanently lose 50–75% percent of his hearing.
 This became known as "The Year of the Ear".

-World Wrestling Federation (1979, 1984–1996)
+World Wrestling Federation (1979, 1984–1987)

 Early appearances (1979)

 Before entering the World Wrestling Federation (WWF) full-time in 1984, Piper wrestled five matches with the WWF under Vince McMahon Sr. in 1979 at Madison Square Garden.
 His first match in WWF he defeated jobber Frankie Williams on January 22.
+On an August 11 episode of All-Star Wrestling, Piper was presented as a babyface, wrestling Jose Estrada to a time-limit draw, and featured an appearance outside the ring by Captain Lou Albano who briefly attempted to taunt Piper.
 Before one match, Freddie Blassie stuffed Piper's bagpipes with toilet paper, so they would not play in front of the Garden crowd.